aef/hosts/README.md

 #### Empty element

-Also, to represent completly empty lines without abandoning their whitespace contents there is an EmptyElement.
+Also, to represent completely empty lines without abandoning their whitespace contents there is an EmptyElement.

 ~~~~~ ruby